Unlearned6688/unraid-templates/README.md

 (note 2: I am typically in I-am-PUID-0's discord. he assembled the DMB AIO image this template uses. if you have specific unraid-related Q's, I can (maybe) help in there (username is Justice).
 He is also there often.
 Others are as well.
 Stop by, chat, have fun)

-Obtaining the Plex Token:
+#### Obtaining the Plex Token:
 ---

-1 go to plex.tv
+1. go to plex.tv

-2 login
+2. login

-3 find any AVAILABLE movie/show
+3. find any AVAILABLE movie/show

-4 click the three vertical dots in upper right corner of poster
+4. click the three vertical dots in upper right corner of poster

-5 click "view xml"
+5. click "view xml"

-6 scroll to the end of the VERY long URL (push 'end' key for shortcut)
+6. scroll to the end of the VERY long URL (push 'end' key for shortcut)

-7 copy everything AFTER, but not including, "Plex-Token=" (it will be a long string of random characters)
+7. copy everything AFTER, but not including, "Plex-Token=" (it will be a long string of random characters)

-8 that's your plex token. paste it.
+8. that's your plex token. paste it.

-Other Cool Notes to Make in Your Brain
+#### Other Cool Notes to Make in Your Brain
 ---

 If you ever get 'error 500' it probably means you either put in the wrong IP somewhere, don't have a valid Plex token, or you haven't added your DMB paths (zurg AND riven) to your Plex container!

   Map both paths to your Plex container, however only add your Riven path as a library path!
 If you add the Zurg rclone you are defeating the purpose of Riven to an extent

-Notable 'bugs' at the moment!
+#### Notable 'bugs' at the moment!
 ---

 (not unique to unraid) Your logs may become spammed with some sort of "websocket" error.
 Per the dev of Riven, this can be ignored for now!
 The cause is unknown, but it doesn't seem to effect performance of Riven (part of DMB, remember)

+Sept 22, 2024: there is a minor bug with the frontend version GUI showing "Unknown."
+This is purely a visual bug and will be fixed once I get around to fiddling with the template.